-The hefty price tag won't suit everyone, but the Yumbox is a good-quality, versatile and durable lunch box that many of our children love using and eating from.
+The hefty price tag won't suit everyone, but the Yumbox is a good-quality, versatile and durable lunch box that many children will love using and eating from.
 The bento-style makes it easy to give your kids a wide variety of foods for their lunch (or snacking) and the different styles/sizes within the range offer further flexibility.
-Plus, they eliminate the need for plastic wrap and lots of packaged foods, which is win for reducing waste.
+Plus, they eliminate the need for plastic wrap and lots of packaged foods, which is a win for saving money and reducing waste.

 The array of lunch box options on offer is staggering: different sizes and styles (lunch bag, box, bento-style, single compartment) as well as various materials (BPA-free plastic, stainless steel, bamboo) – not to mention how you're going to keep the food insulated and safe to eat.
 It's a culinary conundrum!